peterabbott/testing.infrastructure/ARTICLE.md

-Infrastructure always has a habit of being the last piece of the deployment puzzle.
+Infrastructure always has a habit of being the last piece of the puzzle.
 It is always the part that ends up taking much longer than expected, not matter how many times you've done it before.

+We have automated testing for Software Development so why not Infrastrucutre?

 {{#data title="Test Kitchen"